-Here’s a selection of testimonials and what you’ve been saying about us from 1999 all the way to the present day.
+Here’s a selection of WriteMovies testimonials and what you’ve been saying about us recently and all the way from 1999 to the present day.

 I feel [my winning script is] much improved, I hope you do as well.
 Thanks for the help and everything you’ve done.
 Write Movies has kicked ass for me so far.